NREL/OpenStudio-HPXML/docs/source/hpxml_to_openstudio.rst

 .. math:: CombinedEnergyFactor = \frac{EnergyFactor}{1.15}

 An ``extension/UsageMultiplier`` can also be optionally provided that scales energy usage; if not provided, it is assumed to be 1.0.

+The clothes dryer may be optionally described as a shared appliance (i.e., in a shared laundry room) using ``IsSharedAppliance``.
+If not provided, it is assumed to be false.

 HPXML Dishwasher
 ****************